 For any mums wanting to launch their own business, what advice would you give?

 I think the biggest key is to look at your skills, gifts, and talents, and choose a business that allow you to shine in those areas and then decide what areas you will need help.
-Are you really good with your hands?
-Can you easily manage many “irons in the fire”?
 Are you a great leader?
-Can you motivate people easily?
+Can you motivate people as a motivational speaker?
 Do you excel at public speaking or speaking in general?
 Can you network easily?
 What types of activities do you LOVE doing and would you be able to make money selling what you do/make or teaching others how to do/make?
 These are just a FEW of the questions I would ask.

 There are so many types of viable business options that narrowing down the one you want to start can be daunting.
 Throughout my adulthood I have had numerous businesses, so I am pretty clear on my strengths and weaknesses.
 I’ve had a few business failures that taught me valuable information about myself.
 Don’t be afraid of the failure!